jonathanburgossaldivia/Conkyrc2022/README.md

 Example Conky configuration file with weather, CPU and memory information, network traffic and IP addresses, network device monitoring via ip address, last unread email.

-required packages:
+Required packages:

 - ttf-font-awesome
 - ttf-ibm-plex
 - speedtest-cli

 To see the last unread email from gmail you need to enable access to less secure apps from gmail.
+To display the icons you will need to have the ttf-font-awesome icon pack installed.

 ### Things you need to change in Conky's config file: